 California can be an annoying place to live due to its laws and regulations.
 But if you’re in the market for a heavy duty truck, the state truck laws can work to your advantage.

-In California, any commercial vehicle over 10,000 pounds must have a DOT inspection once a year, but they must also have a BIT inspection every 90 days.
+In California, any commercial vehicle over 10,000 pounds must have a 3rd Party inspection once a year, but they must also have a BIT inspection every 90 days.
 This ensures that the trucks on the road are always in tip-top shape, and encourages owners to take good care of their vehicles.

 Additionally, California truck owners are subjected to random inspections at the scales.
 More inspections result in more repairs.
 Therefore, to avoid costly downtime, California truck owners usually make sure their trucks are in prime running condition.